stylekit/stylekit.github.io/_posts/_temp/2017-04-05-Infinite-Tree-List.md

     //if you click on an item open/close icon, you change the dp. and the dp changes FastList 👍
     //The TreeListDP will set the indentation by changing the css-selector 👍
 ```

+You also need to implement The side scroller.
+And make a sensible solution for Views that can scroll both ways.